AdobeDocs/campaign-classic.en/help/delivery/using/defining-interactive-content.md

 Once your AMP content and fallback are ready, and once you defined a compatible target, you can send the email as you would normally do.

-Currently only Gmail, Outlook, and Mail.ru support the AMP format, under certain conditions.
+Currently only Gmail and Mail.ru support the AMP format, under certain conditions.
 You can target addresses from other email providers, but they will receive the HTML or plain text version of your email.

 >[!IMPORTANT]
 >